BRO: Battle Royale Online

 The sun was still high in the sky, but only a few solitary rays could penetrate the high foliage.
 Coldness and serenity reigned in this place.
 A light wind blew over the tops of the tallest trees, sweeping away the shifting patterns created by the hesitant light.
 We felt as if we were lost under an ocean of green, engulfed by its silence and calm.

 Behind me, Rin held her breath.
 I understood her only too well: if it weren't for the virtual world, she would never have had the chance to explore such a forest.
-In the real world, virgin forests were almost non-existent, and the few that were not yet tainted by man had been forbidden in order to preserve them.
+In the real world, virgin forests were almost non-existent, and the few that remained untainted by man had been prohibited to preserve them.

 And yet some people still don't want to understand the superiority of the virtual…